How much does Mounjaro cost in the UK?

 Where can I buy Mounjaro in the UK?

-Both Mounjaro and Wegovy are available via our Weight Reset Programme, allowing you to choose which medication — either GIP and GLP-1 with Mounjaro, or GLP-1 with Wegovy — in conjunction with your doctor.
+Both Mounjaro and Wegovy are available via the Juniper Programme, allowing you to choose which medication — either GIP and GLP-1 with Mounjaro, or GLP-1 with Wegovy — in conjunction with your doctor.
 For those looking to start their weight loss journey, support is critical from clinical experts and treatment programmes.

-That's where Juniper's Weight Reset Programme can step in.
-Offering a medical approach to losing weight that sees the average patient lose over 13% of their body weight in one year, Juniper's programme is tailored to you.
+Offering a medical approach to losing weight that sees the average patient lose up to 20% of their body weight in one year, the Juniper Programme is tailored to you.
 Designed by clinicians and dietitians, our programme works to effectively suppress appetite and improve metabolic function.

 Consider it a new era in weight loss, one that understands it's never about just the number on the scale but the confidence, energy and control you feel, too.